moccu/picnic/README.md

 * namespace

 To see how to use these settings take a look at the &#x60;get settings&#x60;-getter.

+When wiring a initialize-command on a specific event and dispatch that event, you can pass a &quot;root&quot; element to the event as data to define a specific tree in the DOM where the views should be initialized.
+Take a look at the examples to see how it works.

 **Attention:**
 *It&#x27;s important that the &#x60;render()&#x60;-function of the configured view-class has